 As reported by Martin Menachery in Arabian Oil and Gas, Over 95% of projects in the process industry in the Middle East (and comparable percentages around the world) are retrofits or expansions of existing plants that seek to increase capacity, comply with regulations, or introduce new technology to improve performance.
 To do this, many businesses opt to utilize the services offered by ICE process management in order to bring their facilities up-to-date.
 With technology advancing at a rapid rate, managing all types of businesses and facilities is becoming easier for all and focus on the task at hand, these services provided by companies such as Road to Reliability make management just a thought in the back of your head, not a problem each morning.

-In this year’s submissions for the ‘Be Inspired Awards’, there are five excellent examples using reality modelling technology in the process industry, demonstrating how this technology has now become an essential part of any brownfield or greenfield plant design project.
+In this year’s submissions for the ‘Be Inspired Awards’, there are five excellent examples using reality modeling technology in the process industry, demonstrating how this technology has now become an essential part of any brownfield or greenfield plant design project.

-UCB, a global biopharmaceutical company, is using reality modelling for its iconic manufacturing plant in Belgium (which was established in 1928) to assess options and communicate ideas to help this complex and established site become carbon neutral by the year 2030.
+UCB, a global biopharmaceutical company, is using reality modeling for its iconic manufacturing plant in Belgium (which was established in 1928) to assess options and communicate ideas to help this complex and established site become carbon neutral by the year 2030.

 ContextCapture was used to create an engineering-ready 3D model of the entire complex, including all the buildings, production facilities, roads, and parking areas, using both drone and terrestrial photography.
+Surprisingly, drones for construction can offer buildings and industrial sites with a number of benefits such as added security to ensure that everything is looking as it should.
+This type of technology is the future.

 This context enabled the engineering team to quickly produce a 3D model to convey ideas and determine options.
 Point-cloud data from laser scans was then added to the model to enable accurate quantities to be calculated and precise measurements to be given to contractors for the priority work packages.

-ABS Steel needed to modernise the fume extraction system for its large steel complex in Udine, Italy, to meet new regulations.
+ABS Steel needed to modernize the fume extraction system for its large steel complex in Udine, Italy, to meet new regulations.
 It did not have a survey of the entire site since the complex was the result of a merger of two plants in 1988.
 ABS Steel awarded the contract to BM Engineering to survey the site.

-It used laser scanning for inside the plant and photography for outside the plant, creating a combined engineering-ready model in MicroStation using ContextCapture and Bentley Pointools, which was read into AECOsim Building Designer and used to design the new fume extraction system.
+It used laser scanning for inside the plant and photography outside the plant, creating a combined engineering-ready model in MicroStation using ContextCapture and Bentley Pointools, which was read into AECOsim Building Designer and used to design the new fume extraction system.
 The model was then used to test the structural integrity of the aging parts of the factory.

 By using a drone to capture photos of the roofs of the industrial buildings, and using ContextCapture to accurately create the 3D model, the project avoided the need to construct at least 70,000 temporary structures (guardrails, walkways, ladders, PPE, etc.) to conduct the survey work.